tianocore/edk2/edk2/BaseTools/ReadMe.txt

 5. Example:
    WORKSAPCE has already been set: $(WORKSPACE) = c:\work\EdkII.

-   a. msa2inf –f c:\work\EdkII\Nt32Pkg\WinNtThunkDxe\WinNtThunk.msa –o c:\work\EdkII\Nt32Pkg\WinNtThunkDxe\WinNtThunk.inf
+   a. msa2inf -f c:\work\EdkII\Nt32Pkg\WinNtThunkDxe\WinNtThunk.msa -o c:\work\EdkII\Nt32Pkg\WinNtThunkDxe\WinNtThunk.inf
-   b. msa2inf –f c:\work\EdkII\Nt32Pkg\WinNtThunkDxe\WinNtThunk.msa –a
+   b. msa2inf -f c:\work\EdkII\Nt32Pkg\WinNtThunkDxe\WinNtThunk.msa -a
    Example a & b are equivalent to migrate WinNtThunk driver from EDKII to EDKII' code base.

-   c. msa2inf –f c:\work\EdkII\Nt32Pkg\WinNtThunkDxe\WinNtThunk.msa –a -c
+   c. msa2inf -f c:\work\EdkII\Nt32Pkg\WinNtThunkDxe\WinNtThunk.msa -a -c
-   The extra "-c" option performs several hardcode mapping due to the naming change in EDKII’:
+   The extra "-c" option performs several hardcode mapping due to the naming change in EDKII':
       OldMdePkg Guid -> MdePkgGuid,
       EdkModulePkg Guid -> MdeModulePkgGuid,
       EdkGraphicsLib -> GraphicsLib
       HiiLib -> HiiLibFramework
       ...

-   d. msa2inf –f c:\work\EdkII\Nt32Pkg\WinNtThunkDxe\WinNtThunk.msa –m
+   d. msa2inf -f c:\work\EdkII\Nt32Pkg\WinNtThunkDxe\WinNtThunk.msa -m
    The extra "-m" option suppresses the generation of "CommonHeader.h" and leave all C files intact.
    Instead, it generates "CommonHeader.txt".
 Developers can manually copy its content to a local common header file in a module.

 6. Known Limitations:
    a.
-Tool does not Exit Boot Services Callback & Virtual Address Changed Event.
+Tool does not handle Exit Boot Services Callback & Virtual Address Changed Event.
 Developers need  to handle it manually.
    b.
 The #include <Library/AbcLib.h> is based on library class naming convention: The header filename for "AbcLib" class are "AbcLib.h" by convention.
    c.
 The #include <Guid/Xyz.h>, <Protocol/Xyz.h> and <Ppi/Xyz.h> are added based on gGuidCName listed in MSA.
       If a GuidCName cannot map to a package Guid/Protocol/Ppi header file, a warning message is raised.